Ant0wan/Piscine-C-Recoded-in-Python/README.md

 ## Content

-To understand each script, please refer to the original documentation of C version.
+To understand each script, please refer to the <a href="https://github.com/sebastiencs/piscine_42/tree/master/PDFs" target="_blank">original documentation of C version</a>.

 The following has been recoded: